 Akureyri – Where To Stay in Iceland Ring Road North

-Driving the Ring Road is not recommended in winter (for tourists, at least!).
-So if you’re looking for where to stay in Iceland in September, Akureyri and other larger towns on the Ring Road are ideal.
+Driving the Ring Road is not recommended in winter (for tourists, at least), so if you’re looking for where to stay in Iceland outside of this time, Akureyri and other larger towns on the Ring Road are ideal.

 Where to Stay in Akureyri